BreakellrZ/Escape_Room/readme.md

    The link to my live site is: [Link to live project here](https://breakellrz.github.io/Escape_Room/)

 ## Credit
-Mentor Brian O'Hare
-Gencraft for background images
-Love running for nav bar and burger dropdown pexels for images font awesome for lock icon
-YouTube BGNlab for video
-Ealu escape rooms
-inside escape rooms
-Great Escape rooms
-Mentor Brian O'Hare
+I would first like to thank my code institute mentor Brian O'Hare for guiding me and providing tips and feedback during this project.

+- I would like to credit 'Love Running' provided by Code Institute.
+Love running provided me with inspiration for both the navigation dropdown menu and the footer on my website.

+- I would like to credit [Gencraft](https://gencraft.com/generate) for providing me with ai generated images which I used for my main background images.

+- I would like to credit pexels [Pexels](https://www.pexels.com/) for the images I used for the escape rooms.

+- I would like to credit [Fontawesome](https://fontawesome.com/) for the icons used in this project (Facebook, Instagram, X & The lock icon for my dropdown menu).

+- I would like to credit YouTube channel [BGNlab](https://www.youtube.com/watch?v=Tqnw7g5iIFQ) for the YouTube video provided in this project.

+- I would like to credit [Inside Escape Rooms Castlebar](https://www.insidecastlebar.ie/), [Ealu Escape rooms Westport](https://ealuescape.com/en/home) & [Great Escape Rooms Galway](https://greatescaperooms.ie/) for choosing there escape games as the best in Ireland.